wultra/sike-java/docs/Readme.md

 KeyGenerator keyGenerator = new KeyGenerator(sikeParam);
 ```

-Before generating a key pair you need to decide whether the party is `ALICE` or `BOB`.
+Before generating a key pair, you need to decide whether the party is `ALICE` or `BOB`.

-For SIKE, `ALICE` is the server and `BOB` is the client which initiates the communication.
+For SIKE, `ALICE` is the server, and `BOB` is the client that initiates the communication.

 To generate a key pair for `ALICE`, use:

 ```java
 KeyPair keyPairA = keyGenerator.generateKeyPair(Party.ALICE);
 ```